Security

 • Limited comparability of technical solutions under operational conditions

-• Lack of standards for assessment, situation picture integration and ground truth
+• Lack of standards for evaluation, situational awareness integration, and ground truth

 • Lack of reliable performance data for users and developers

-Autonomous and semi-autonomous systems should demonstrate their performance under identical framework conditions.
+Autonomous and semi-autonomous systems are expected to demonstrate their capabilities under identical conditions.

 Added value:

-The benefits of Valkyrie Grid lie in the combination of real-world testing, digital situational awareness integration, objective metrics and visible demonstration impact.
+The value of Valkyrie Grid lies in the combination of real-world testing, digital situational awareness integration, objective metrics, and a tangible demonstration effect.

-For technology providers, this results in reliable proof of performance and increased visibility.
+For technology providers, this results in robust proof of performance and increased visibility.

 Technical and operational requirements:

-• The system must already be technologically validated and be able to be demonstrated in a relevant environment.
+• The system must already be technologically validated and capable of being demonstrated in a relevant environment.

-• Suitability for detecting and classifying ground-based threats
+• Capability to detect and classify ground-based threats

-• Capability for situation picture and evaluation integration
+• Capability for situational awareness and analysis integration

-• Willingness to participate in the standardized test format
+• Willingness to participate in a standardized test format

-• Participants must accept defined interfaces, security specifications and evaluation logic.
+• Participants must agree to defined interfaces, security requirements, and evaluation criteria.

 • Participation as a company or consortium

-• Contributions from sensor technology, platform, AI, command and control software and data fusion are expressly desired
+• Contributions from sensor technology, platforms, AI, command and control software, and data fusion are expressly encouraged

 Cyber Protection